 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-There are 7829 new community cases of Covid-19 in New Zealand today and 15 virus-related deaths, including two in the South.
+There are 6984 new community cases of Covid-19 today, and eight more people have died with the virus, including two in the South.

-There are 395 people in hospital with the virus, including eight in intensive care, the Ministry of Health says.
+There are 417 people in hospital with Covid, including seven in intensive care, the Ministry of Health said.

-Two of the deaths reported today were in the Southern DHB area.
-Three were from the Auckland region, one was from Waikato, one was from Lakes, two were from Bay of Plenty, two were from Taranaki, one was from the Wellington region, one was from Nelson Marlborough, one was from Canterbury and one was from West Coast.
+Two of today's deaths were from the Southern DHB area.
+Of the others, one was from Waikato, three were from the Wellington region, one was from Canterbury and one was from South Canterbury.

-One of the people whose deaths were reported today was in their 20s.
-One was in their 50s, five were in their 70s, three were in their 80s and two were aged over 90.
+One person was in their 50s, were two in their 70s, three were in their 80s and two were aged over 90.
 Three were women and five were men.

-The seven-day rolling average of community case numbers today is 5808 – last Wednesday it was 4873.
+The seven-day rolling average of community cases today is 6422.

 Cases in hospital: Northland: 3; Waitematā: 88; Counties Manukau: 40; Auckland: 55; Waikato: 32; Bay of Plenty: 10; Lakes: 20; Tairāwhiti: 0; Hawke’s Bay: 14; Taranaki: 11; Whanganui: 3; MidCentral: 12; Wairarapa: 9; Hutt Valley: 11; Capital and Coast: 30; Nelson Marlborough: 9; Canterbury: 41; South Canterbury: 3; West Coast: 0; Southern: 26.